Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Numerical Examples

 Figure~\ref{fig: Shock_Diffraction1} displays the cell averages and point values of density computed on a mesh with 39,728 elements and 78,897 points at time $t=0.35$.
 With the BP OE blending parameter enabled, the scheme successfully captures the physical solution and the complex wave patterns in the cell averages.
-However, the point values exhibit small remaining oscillations, indicating that the OE parameter is not sufficiently strong to fully suppress spurious oscillations.
-One possible remedy is to increase the constant $C_{\kappa}$ in \eqref{eq:damping}.
-This, however, may introduce excess numerical dissipation in smooth regions.
-A more refined approach is to incorporate a shock indicator as well, so that additional damping is applied adaptively---a question that we defer to a separate study.